cjaiello/MA-COVID-Vaccine-Signup-Ringer/README.md

   * In the upper right corner, click the switch to turn on Developer Mode
   * In the upper left corner, click the "Load unpacked" button
   * Click on the folder (not the zip folder, but the unzipped folder) for this extension
+  * And that's it!
+Now just go to www.maimmunizations.org

 &nbsp;
 &nbsp;